kushwantsai/QKD_App/README.md

 Option 2: Encrypt a Video

 * Provide the full path of an .mp4 video file.
+* make sure to include the extension while providing the path
 * The program will:

   * Extract frames